Approximate Degradable Quantum Channels: Preliminaries

-where $\Icc{\rho}{\Phi}$ denotes the coherent information, $Q^{(1)}(\Phi)$ is called channel coherent information, and $\Phi^{\setC}$ is the complementary channel to $\Phi$.
 Due to the regularization in \eqref{eq:Q}, the quantum capacity is difficult to compute.
 As a consequence, it is of interest to derive good lower and upper bounds to $Q(\Phi)$.
 It is immediate to verify that $Q^{(1)}(\Phi) \leq Q(\Phi)$ is valid for every channel $\Phi$, i.e., the channel coherent information is always a lower bound for the quantum capacity.
 However in general, this lower bound is not tight, i.e., there exist channels $\Phi$ such that $Q^{(1)}(\Phi)<Q(\Phi)$ \cite{shorshort,smithshort}.
 To derive generic upper bounds for the quantum capacity that can be computed efficiently turns out to be difficult.
 Beside a few channel specific techniques \cite{wolf07,smith08,smith08_2} that will be discussed in Section~\ref{sec:convexUB}, generic upper bounds have been introduced based on a no-cloning argument \cite{bennett_mixed-state_1996,bruss98,cerf00} or semidefinite programming bounds \cite{rains99,rains01}.
 However, none of these generic upper bounds is expected to be particularly tight as explained in \cite{smith08_2}.
 It is thus fair to say that the quantum capacity is still poorly understood in general --- even for very low-dimensional channels.
-For degradable channels it has been shown that the channel coherent information is additivie, i.e., that $Q(\Phi) = Q^{(1)}(\Phi)$ \cite{shor2short}.
+For degradable channels it has been shown that the channel coherent information is additive, i.e., that $Q(\Phi) = Q^{(1)}(\Phi)$ \cite{shor2short}.
 In general for a given channel $\Phi$, the function $\rho \mapsto \Icc{\rho}{\Phi}$ is not concave which complicates the task of computing $Q^{(1)}(\Phi)$ defined in \eqref{eq:channelCoherentInfo}.
 However, $\Phi$ being degradable implies that $\rho \mapsto \Icc{\rho}{\Phi}$ is concave \cite[Lem.~5]{yard08} and as such $Q^{(1)}(\Phi)$, and hence $Q(\Phi)$, is characterized via a finite-dimensional convex optimization problem.
-We also note that due to a no-cloning argument, anti-degradable channels must have a zero quantum capacity, i.e., $Q(\Phi)=0$ \cite{holevo_book}.
+We also note that due to a no-cloning argument, anti-degradable channels must have a zero quantum capacity, i.e., $Q(\Phi)=0$ \cite{bennett_mixed-state_1996,holevo_book}.